-The Law School uses SofTest from ExamSoft for in-class final exams.
-Softest is available for Windows and Mac.
+The Law School uses Examplify from ExamSoft for in-class final exams.
+Examplify is available for Windows and Mac, but not for Chrome OS.
 The law school offers wireless internet access throughout the entire building.
 Rooms 216 and 226 have computers which make it easy to utilize library resources without a laptop.

 Purchasing a Computer

 Marquette University uses several computer vendors to purchase their equipment.
 The University has also negotiated student discounts with these vendors.
 Law students are not required to purchase from these companies, they are only intended as suggestions.
+Computer discounts: Apple, Lenovo

 Note: Students are responsible for maintaining their personal computers.
 Marquette University and the Media and Technology Group do not provide repair or diagnostic services for student owned computers.
 Students should use their computer vendor for diagnosis and repair.
 The Media and Technology Group is able to assist students with connecting to, or using University resources.